meepmaster360/ctf/README.md

 # CTFmeep #
 ----------

-This is a Bash Script for automatization of pentesting
+This is a Bash Script for automatization pentesting

+Ideal for the Catch The Flag (CTF) chalenges

 Tested in Kali Linux